yogsototh/zsh_functional/README.md

 ## Install

-If you are lazy just copy paste the following line in your terminal:
+If you are lazy just paste the following lines in your terminal:

     cd /tmp && \
     curl -O https://raw.github.com/yogsototh/zsh_functional/master/install.sh && \